dalibo/emaj/docs/en/statFunctions.rst

 The function returns one row per sequence, even if no change has been detected during the period.

 Most of the time, the *stat_first_mark*, *stat_first_mark_datetime*, *stat_last_mark* and *stat_last_mark_datetime* columns reference the start and end marks of the requested period.
-But they can contain other values when a sequence has been added or removed from the tables group during the requested time interval.
+But they can contain other values when a sequence has been added or removed from the table group during the requested time interval.

 If a sequence is removed from its group and later re-assigned to it during the resquested time frame, several rows are returned in the statistics.
 In this case, *stat_first_time_id* and *stat_last_time_id* columns can used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive *stat_first_datetime* or *stat_last_datetime* not always in ascending order).